wenzel-lab/rio-controller/software/simulation/README.md

+# software/simulation/ — Simulation backends (no-hardware execution)

+This folder provides simulated implementations that allow the Rio software to run (and be tested) without physical hardware connected.
+In simulation mode, drivers and camera creation automatically route into these implementations.

+## How simulation is activated

+Set:

+```bash
+export RIO_SIMULATION=true
+```

+This affects:

+- `software/drivers/spi_handler.py`: swaps in simulated GPIO + SPI routing
+- `software/drivers/camera/create_camera(...)`: returns a simulated camera backend

+## What’s inside (and how it maps to real hardware)

+- **`spi_simulated.py`**
+  - `SimulatedGPIO`: minimal `RPi.GPIO`-compatible API
+  - `SimulatedSPIHandler`: routes SPI “transfers” to simulated devices based on the currently selected port

+- **`flow_simulated.py`**
+  - `SimulatedFlow`: implements the same packet types as the flow firmware and returns realistic-enough pressure/flow readings

+- **`heater_simulated.py`**
+  - `SimulatedHeater`: implements the same packet types as the sample-holder firmware (PID status, temp readings, stir, power limit, etc.)

+- **`strobe_simulated.py`**
+  - `SimulatedStrobe`: implements key strobe commands (enable, timing, hold, cam-read-time, trigger mode)

+- **`camera_simulated.py`**
+  - `SimulatedCamera`: a `BaseCamera`-compatible implementation that generates synthetic frames and supports ROI cropping
+  - it can optionally load real background/droplet templates from a `droplet_AInalysis` checkout (if found), otherwise it generates synthetic droplets

+## Intended use

+- **Routine tests / CI-style checks**: run in simulation mode
+- **UI iteration**: run the server on a development machine without requiring the Pi or attached modules
+- **Hardware validation**: disable simulation and run on the Pi with hardware connected

 ## AI-generated notice

 This file was AI-generated and may contain errors.
 Please verify against the source code and runtime behavior.
 - Date: 2025-12-30
 - Model: GPT-5.2
-- Maintenance: If you change simulation behavior or public interfaces, please update this document.
+- Maintenance: If you change simulation routing, packet behavior, or frame generation semantics, update this document.

-## Purpose

-This folder contains **simulation implementations** used to run the Rio software without physical hardware.
-Simulation mode is intended for development, CI-style testing, and UI iteration.

-## What belongs here / what does not

-- **Belongs here**:
-  - simulated SPI/GPIO, camera frames, and device behaviors that mimic driver interfaces
-  - deterministic behavior suitable for tests
-- **Does not belong here**:
-  - real hardware access (belongs in `../drivers/`)
-  - UI formatting or Flask routes (belongs in `../rio-webapp/`)

-## How simulation is activated

-Simulation is activated via the environment variable:

-```bash
-export RIO_SIMULATION=true
-```

-Many tests set this automatically; prefer running tests from `software/`.

-## Key files

-- `camera_simulated.py`: simulated camera frame generation + ROI cropping support
-- `spi_simulated.py`: simulated SPI handler backend
-- `flow_simulated.py`, `heater_simulated.py`, `strobe_simulated.py`: simulated module behaviors